These are some of the most common machine-learning interview questions.

 Threshold moving is another technique that involves changing the threshold so that the model efficiently separates the two classes.

-The three fundamental types of machine learning are supervised, unsupervised, and reinforcement.
+The three fundamental types of machine learning are:

 Semi-supervised learning uses a combination of labeled and unlabeled data.